Mayar-ElMallah/Perception-Stack-for-Self-Driving-Cars/README.md

 There were a lot of challenges in the project.
 We have enlisted some of them with the solutions.

 1) Too much Noise (Lightening & Shadow): We experimented on various color channels and selected the ones with the least noise.
+2) Curvature of the lane: We solved it by Eye Bird View
+3) Lane Detection: We solve it by Sliding Window
-2) Radius, Position, lane values changing frequently: We applied averaging/smoothening over past few frames using queues to suppress the sudden changes in values.
+4) Radius, Position, lane values changing frequently: We applied averaging/smoothening over past few frames using queues to suppress the sudden changes in values.

 ## PipeLine(video)